 Great if: You want something meaningful and embrace wellness as big part of your lifestyle.

 And there is a very good chance that you’re down with wellness if you’re here, so here’s the situation.
 MeetMindful is all about “connecting with intention.”
 There’s no swiping, just a questionnaire that asks about your feel-good passions (yoga? spirituality? meditation?) and then presents you with a platter of people you can choose to “like.”

 Great if: You’re looking for your swolemate (I’ll see myself out).

 Sweatt is serious when it comes to fitness, and if you’re serious about fitness, I couldn’t think of a better app.
 It really separates the people who love hitting up the gym versus the people who say they love hitting up the gym.
-Good luck, you crazy kids, I’ll be here on my couch eating ice cream for dinner!
+Good luck, you wacky kids, I’ll be on the couch eating ice cream for dinner again.

 Great if: You’re sexually attracted to Hagrid.

 Or if you’re just a fan of facial hair.
 Bristlr boasts the incredibly direct tagline of “connecting those with beards to those who want to stroke beards.”
 If beard-stroking is a big priority for you, then truly, go wild.

 Originally published March 8, 2019; updated January 4, 2020.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.